rohit-simbanic/react-taskBarWithMoreAdvancedFeatures-prototype/README.md

 -taskTitle.tsx
 -taskDescription.tsx
 ```
 - used Enum & interfaces well this project and switch case for styling condition
+- used MUI as react component UI